Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Because of this diet, the difference between grass-fed milk and regular milk is also significant.

 Due to its appearance, you can already recognize the difference between grain-fed and grass-fed butter.
-While grain-fed butter is light yellow or white, grass-fed butter has a rich yellow color.
+While grain-fed butter is light yellow or white, grass-fed butter is rich yellow.

 But cows that eat fresh green grass also improve the nutrients in butter (Couvreur et al. 20063).